laristra/portage/doc/concepts.md

 **interpolate** and **repair**, the main difference lies inside the **intersect** phase.
 The swept-face **intersect** algorithm can be summarized as:

-* For each face f of a computational cell c, create a swept-face polygon/polyhedron and calculate its signed volume.
+* For each face *f* of a computational cell *c*, create a swept-face polygon/polyhedron and calculate its signed volume.
   Note that the polygon can be self-intersecting.

-* Based on the sign of the volume, assign this volume (and higher moments) either to the cell c or to a neighboring cell which is sharing the face f with the cell c.
+* Based on the sign of the volume, assign this volume (and higher moments) either to the cell *c* or to a neighboring cell which is sharing the face *f* with the cell *c*.

-* In addition to contributions from the face displacement, the volume of the cell c itself is assigned to the cell c, so that the target data can be expressed as a weighted sum over all these contributions in the same way as for the default exact intersections.
+* In addition to contributions from the face displacement, the volume of the cell *c* itself is assigned to the cell *c*, so that the target data can be expressed as a weighted sum over all these contributions in the same way as for the default exact intersections.
 Therefore, the **interpolate** phase is the same as for intersection based remap.